Figure 1: Tomato trichomes

 Can you increase trichomes using light?

 Trichomes are hair-like outgrowths found on the epidermis (skin) of many species of plants.
-Cannabis plants produce and accumulate cannabinoids and terpenes in trichomes that are abundant on the surface of the female flowers.
-Cannabinoids have psychoactive properties while terpenes are responsible for the scent and flavor qualities of cannabis products.
+Some plants produce and accumulate cannabinoids and terpenes in trichomes that are abundant on the surface of the female flowers.
+Cannabinoids have psychoactive properties while terpenes are responsible for the scent and flavor qualities of certain plant products.
 Trichome number and size is, in part, regulated by light.
 This article will discuss the characteristics of light, such as intensity and spectral quality that correlate with trichome development.

 Figure 2: This is the flower bud of the quito plant (Solanum Quitoense).
 Note that both the stalk and the flower have these hairs, although the fruit does not.